-SOCIAL : 25 sq.m approx. (Shelter : 6x3m approx.) SKATE : min 20m in length x 3m wide ACTIVE : 70 sq.m approx. PLAY : 50sq.m large spot indicative view of large SPOT with 4 modules The detail of each spot will be worked through during consultation with each individual town, which will discuss exact locations and particular site conditions.
+SOCIAL : 25 sq.m approx. (Shelter : 6x3m approx.) SKATE : min 20m in length x 3m wide ACTIVE : 70 sq.m approx. PLAY : 50sq.m large spot with 4 modules township implementation

 A large spot entails all the modules of the SPOTS.
 It incorporates the social elements with social seating, with potential for power, wifi, and shelter.
 Each module of play, active, skate or art will be included and related to each other to form an overall spot for gathering and potentially holding small events.